 Development and cooperation

-A sister company of Scantrol AS, Scantrol Deep Vision AS is dedicated exclusively to the development of cutting-edge technological solutions for fish sampling and monitoring.
-The Deep Vision system is developed with close access to Scantrol’s extensive experience and know-how in monitoring and control systems for the marine industry, and in close cooperation with Institute for Marine Research (IMR) in Bergen.
+Scantrol Deep Vision AS is a sister company of Scantrol AS.
+The Deep Vision system is developed with close access to Scantrol’s extensive experience and know-how in monitoring and control systems for the marine industry.

-Deep Vision is available for sale and rental.
+Deep Vision Research Version is currently for sale.
+Deep Vision Commercial Trawl Version will be available for sale in 2020.
 Please contact us for availability and a quotation for your project.

 Developed in cooperation with: